TroyLaPolice/European-Neolithic-Expansion/README.md

 	// ---------------------------------------------------
 ```

-First, we will look at coloring schemes.
-These are discribed at the top of the markdown.
+*First, we will look at coloring schemes.
+These are discribed at the top of the markdown.*

-*Color schemes*
 ```
 	// Determine Coloring Schemes:
 	// ***********************************